Study module coordinators

 Research Director in Geography and Planning at Université Côte d’Azur

-Coordinator of the Urban Design and Sustainability module
+Coordinator of the Urban Design for Sustainable Neighbourhoods

 Engineer in Environment and Planning (Politecnico di Milano, Italy), PhD in Geography (University of Nice Sophia-Antipolis) and in Urban, Territorial and Environmental Planning (Politecnico di Milano).
 Formerly Associate Professor of geography and planning at the University of Nice Sophia-Antipolis, joined CNRS in 2012.
 His main research interests are spatial analysis and modelling of urban space, urban morphology, metropolisation process, housing and residential segregation, transportation geography, sustainable urban development, spatial strategic foresight, artificial intelligence applied to urban modelling, uncertainty issues in geographic knowledge.
 His main fields are urban and regional systems in Mediterranean Europe (France, Italy, Spain), North America (Canada) and Emerging Countries (India, Latin America).